stevermeister/ngx-cookie-service/README.md

 });
 ```

-This will make sure the cookies are available in `REQUEST` object and you can then use `REQUEST.cookies` to access the
+This will make sure the cookies are available in `REQUEST` object, and the `ngx-cookie-service` can use `REQUEST.cookies` to access the
-cookies.
+cookies in SSR.
 Then proceed to use `ngx-cookie-service` as usual.
 See
 the [sample repo](https://github.com/pavankjadda/angular-ssr-docker) for more details.

 ## Demo